 The development timeline for the Wake Transit Performance Tracker can be split into three sections.
 June through December is focused on planning and development activities.
 A beta testing period will occur in early spring, and a full-scale community launch will occur in May 2021.
-We will continue to provide updates to the CAMPO TCC and Executive Board on our progress toward the development of this interactive tool.
+As we move forward, we will continue to provide updates to the CAMPO TCC and Executive Board on our progress toward the development of this interactive tool.